dvain/react-presentation/PITCHME.md

 ## React 16 Exciting new stuff
-- Presentation on what's new in React 16
+- what's new in React 16
-- ...and what tremendous new features we're going to witness in React 17
+- ...and a sneak peek on the new features we're going to get in React 17

 ---